shuyuan-liu/iac_lab_4_group_34/Richard Zhou PS.md

 2. In my previous coding, RegWrite: 1 for add  (op = 19, 51), 0 for branch.
 In my updated control.sv: RegWrite: 1 for op = 19(alu immediate), 23(auipc), 51(alu normal), 55(load upper immediate), 103(jalr), 111(jal).
 3. I noticed that data memory block is used for both load and store insturctions, ResultSrc = 1 only in load insturtions because RAM needs to write data back to registers.
 4. For jal, jalr, auipc instructions, we need to add a new multiplexer after RD1 output of Register File.
 This decides whether we use PC or the sign extended result that is written into the registers.
 A new output ALUsrcA is added to contorl unit.
 5. My teammate Jim suggested that PC+4 needs to connect to a multiplexer as well.
 He updated control.sv with a new output JALctrl.
 It controls the select of PC+4 and result from registers.
 Their destination is WD3.
-JALcrul is 1 only for jal and jalr.
+JALctul is 1 only for jal and jalr.